tobega/tailspin-v0/TailspinReference.md

 with the same set of keys (normally referred to as attributes, because keys have a slightly different meaning in databases).
 A relation is similar to a table in a SQL database except there are no duplicate rows.

+The set of keys/attributes of the relation is called the heading of the relation.
+It is currently not possible to specify the intended heading for an empty relation, but it gets accepted as a wildcard heading.
+If you want to give the empty relation a heading, do a [projection](#projections-and-lenses).

 To use relations effectively, note the correspondence with logic, that the attributes of a tuple should relate to each other in a statement that is called the predicate, e.g. "The tuple is a point with the given x and y coordinates" or "The employee with the provided names works in the department identified by the departmentId".
 If the predicate is